Cutting the cost of raising a child

 Make sure you use a savings account that gives you the best interest with the right level of flexibility.
-You can use Which?
-Money Compare to weigh up hundreds of accounts.

 3. Save wisely for your child’s future

 Are you planning to put a little money aside each month to build up savings for your child?
-While every little helps, it’s worth shopping around for option that will make the most of your family funds.
+While every little helps, it’s worth shopping around for an option that will make the most of your family funds.

-You have a number of choices when it comes to child savings: from Junior Isas and easy-access accounts to investments or premium bonds.
 Whether you want a nest egg in case of a rainy day, or you’re saving towards university fees, find out which option would be the best way to save for your child.

 4. Apply for benefits and support